Describe each of the following as a physical or chemical property... | Channels for Pearson+

 Textbook Question

-Describe each of the following as a physical or chemical property:e.
-Propane gas is compressed to a liquid for placement in a small cylinder.
+Describe each of the following as a physical or chemical property:b.
+Apple slices turn brown when they are exposed to air.

 Verified step by step guidance